-- Request is for \$207,948, a 176% increase over PY21 amount of \$75,308. - The requested increase expands beyond the Rantoul area, with another case manager following up on contacts with Sheriff deputies. - Serves residents of northern/rural county who have had law enforcement contact. - Outcomes relate to positive changes for those served and for related systems. - CCMHB funding is 93% of total program. - Required prior to contract: revisions to application program and financial forms (if the expansion is not funded). - Special Provisions (to address during the contract year): retain SPs for excess revenue based on Q4 report, participation in outcomes evaluation project, relationship with justice system/possible realignment, and CIT response; seek other funding for the program (especially through Medicaid, federal, and state, and especially if it could be further expanded) and notify CCMHB staff if such resources become available; update board member list and eligibility questionnaire; mid-year presentation, if the expansion is funded. - STAFF RECOMMENDATION is to continue PY21 level funding for the original program and defer decision/hold the request for expansion in the event more CCMHB revenue becomes available.
+- Request is for \$207,948, a 176% increase over PY21 amount of \$75,308. - The requested increase expands beyond the Rantoul area, with another case manager following up on contacts with Sheriff deputies. - Serves residents of northern/rural county who have had law enforcement contact. - Outcomes relate to positive changes for those served and for related systems. - CCMHB funding is 93% of total program.

-CCRPC-Community Services - Youth Assessment Center
+- Required (but delayed in case of full funding): revisions to application program and financial forms (if the expansion is not funded). - Special Provisions (to address during the contract year): retain SPs for excess revenue based on Q4 report, participation in outcomes evaluation project, relationship with justice system/possible realignment, and CIT response; seek other funding for the program (especially through Medicaid, federal, and state, and especially if it could be further expanded) and notify CCMHB staff if such resources become available; update board member list and eligibility questionnaire; mid-year presentation, if the expansion is funded. - STAFF RECOMMENDATION is to continue PY21 level funding for the original program and defer decision/hold the request for expansion in the event more CCMHB revenue becomes available.

-- Request is for \$76,350, no increase over PY21 amount. - Serves youth referred 2 or more times to the YAC and with moderate/high assessed risk (per YASI.)
+CCRPC-Community Services - Youth Assessment Center\

-- Outcomes focus on positive changes in the individual, positive cross-system change, could elaborate on data collection and analysis. - CCMHB funding is 22% of total YAC but 100% of this program. - Required prior to contract: define fees per service category to prepare for fee for service contract (to reduce unspent revenue); select a PY22 priority. - Special Provisions (to address during the contract year): retain SPs for excess revenue based on Q4 report (unless FFS), engaging with CUNC and DMBGC, participation in outcome evaluation project and Coalition, definition of recidivism, relationship to justice system/possible realignment; update the agency Board member list and eligibility questionnaire; examine other outreach strategies relevant to virtual services and shorten timeframes to engagement. - STAFF RECOMMENDATION is to fund the full request through a fee for service contract and offer a two-year term. \$76,350
+- Request is for \$76,350, no increase over PY21 amount. - Serves youth referred 2 or more times to the YAC and with moderate/high assessed risk (per YASI.) - Outcomes focus on positive changes in the individual, positive cross-system change, could elaborate on data collection and analysis. - CCMHB funding is 22% of total YAC but 100% of this program. - Required prior to contract: select a PY22 priority. - Special Provisions (to address during the contract year): retain SPs for excess revenue based on Q4 report (unless FFS), engaging with CUNC and DMBGC, participation in outcome evaluation project and Coalition, definition of recidivism, relationship to justice system/possible realignment; update the agency Board member list and eligibility questionnaire; examine other outreach strategies relevant to virtual services and shorten timeframes to engagement. - STAFF RECOMMENDATION is to fund and offer a two-year term. \$76,350